neuralcompression/neuralcompression.github.io/_pages/00_home.md

 ### Submission Instructions

 We solicit short workshop paper submissions of up to 4 pages + unlimited references/appendices.
 Please format submissions in ICLR style.
+Submissions will be double blind: reviewers cannot see author names when conducting reviews, and authors cannot see reviewer names.

 Some accepted papers will be accepted as contributed talks.
 All accepted papers will be given a slot in the poster presentation session.